Specialist legal advice for insurance buyers, sellers and intermediaries

 - Setting up captive insurance vehicles.

 - Captive performance monitoring and service provider reviews.

 - Captive issues linked to business mergers, acquisitions, disposals and joint ventures.

-Insurance advice in corporate transactions
+Insurance advice in corporate & commercial transactions

-Getting corporate deals over the line is never easy.
+Getting deals over the line is never easy.
 Transactions falter for many reasons – some technical, some financial, some personal.
 There are a number of insurance-related solutions available.
 We work alongside transaction advisers to ascertain the potential availability of suitable insurance-backed solutions and to manage this part of the process of behalf of the parties to remove potential deal-breakers and enable transactions to go ahead.
 We review the transaction documentation alongside the draft insurance policy terms to ensure there are no unreasonable provisions that would prevent the policy responding if required.

 Risks which are commonly covered by the insurance market are: